Kelela: 2016–2018: Take Me Apart

-2019–present: Hiatus and Raven
+2022–present: Raven

 On September 13, 2022, Mizanekristos released "Washed Away", her first single in five years along with a music video.

-On November 15, 2022, Mizanekristos announced her second studio album Raven would be released in early 2023.
-"Happy Ending", "On the Run", "Contact", and “Enough for Love” were also released as singles prior to the release of the album.
+On November 15, 2022, Mizanekristos announced her second studio album, Raven, would be released in early 2023.
+"Happy Ending", "On the Run", "Contact", and "Enough for Love" were also released as singles prior to the release of the album.

 On February 10, 2023, Raven was released.
-She performed her song “Enough for Love” during a performance on The Tonight Show Starring Jimmy Fallon the same day.
+She performed "Enough for Love" on The Tonight Show Starring Jimmy Fallon the same day.

-Raven includes collaborators such as Asmara from Fade to Mind’s NGUZUNGUZU, Philly DJ and producer LSDXOXO, German ambient duo OCA, and Toronto DJ BAMBII.
+Raven includes collaborators such as Asmara from Fade to Mind's NGUZUNGUZU, Philadelphia-based DJ and producer LSDXOXO, German ambient duo OCA, and Toronto DJ BAMBII.
 The album showcases Black futurist art and electronic music sharing inspiration with Stevie Wonder, Herbie Hancock, and Sun Ra to Janelle Monáe, Solange, Beyoncé, Drexciya and Aaliyah.

+On November 10, 2023, Mizanekristos was featured on PinkPantheress' debut album, Heaven Knows, on the song "Bury Me".

+On December 6, 2023, Mizanekristos announced the release of her second remix album Rave:N, the Remixes, a compilation of remixes from her album Raven released earlier that year.
+The album was released on February 9, 2024.
+“Contact (Karen Nyame KG Remix)”, "Closure (Flexulant x BAMBII Remix feat.
+RahRah Gabor & Brazy)", "Happy Ending (A.G.
+Remix)", and "Holier (JD.
+Reid Remix) [feat.
+Shygirl]" were singles leading up to the release of Rave:N, the Remixes.
+A music video was released for "Closure (Flexulant x BAMBII Remix feat.
+RahRah Gabor & Brazy)" along with vignettes for the other singles.